den-materials/angular-resource/readme.md

 Setup:

-- The `http-lab` frontend does not have bower in it yet, so how do you start a new bower project in the `frontend` folder?
-- Install angular with bower and include it in your HTML
 - The $resource factory doesn’t come bundled with the main Angular script.
 Run `bower install --save angular-resource`
 - Add a link to the angular-resource module in your index.html (BELOW angular.js!):